 • 1 tablespoon white vinegar

-Let’s Get Fancy (or Fancier)
+Let’s Get Fancy (or Fancier): spa-like

 • 1 cup warm water